 The college is also exploring securing additional funding to support proposed Phases 2 and 3 of the project which would include the reconfiguration of existing offices, creation of a new front entrance, and completion of a 5,800 square foot addition to the existing structure.
 For information about investing in this exciting project and associated naming opportunities, contact Kim Manno, COTC director of advancement, at email@example.com or 740.366.9135.

 “COTC changes lives for the better,” said COTC President John M. Berry, PhD.
 “This renovation will provide countless more opportunities for COTC to help empower students to overcome challenges and create their own brilliant futures.
 Together we will make an impact that resonates far beyond this campus.”

-Plans are underway for the next addition to the shared campus of The Ohio State University at Newark and Central Ohio Technical College.
+Construction is underway for the next addition to the shared campus of The Ohio State University at Newark and Central Ohio Technical College.
 The John and Mary Alford Center for Science and Technology will address the critical need for laboratory, research and technology space at the campus.